1. Your attorney will be there to ensure your concerns are addressed throughout the proceedings.

 2. Your attorney will be your buffer throughout the chaos of a criminal trial.

-The defendant will almost certainly have an attorney.
+Victim representation is important because the defendant will almost certainly have an attorney.
 That attorney may very well reach out to you, send you letters and demands, or make offers to try to resolve the case.
 They may even suggest that you are the one who did something wrong.
 Hiring your own attorney allows you to have a representative that can advocate for you in these situations.

 3. We can help “mediate” between you and the CA.